NicolaLancellotti-About/About-GCD/README.md

 # About-GCD
-A playground about Grand Central Dispatch
+A playground about Grand Central Dispatch.

 This playground is written with Swift 2.2